rowanmanning/get-error-http-status/README.md

   * The error status property is less than `400` or greater than `599`
   * The error status property is a decimal
   * The error status property is a non-numeric string

+## Migration

+A new major version of this project is released if breaking changes are introduced.
+We maintain a [migration guide](docs/migration.md) to help users migrate between these versions.

 ## Contributing